As mentioned in our previous article on the subject, every Android user sooner or later encounters a similar prompt:

 Android already provides means to control dangerous apps, however, it offers no information about all additional permissions, outside of the “dangerous nine”, and its organizational and filtering functionality is severely lacking.

-You can download and install Revo Permission Manager from the Google Play Store:
+You can download and install Revo Permission Analyzer from the Google Play Store:

 https://play.google.com/store/apps/details?id=com.vsrevogroup.revoapppermissions